OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 `sample_qsort()` function in our example quicksort application.
 That is, we want to exclude the computations for initializing a random vector of integers or verifying the sort correctness, which are all executed serially anyway.
-To achieve this, we make the following three changes to our code and save the edited code as `qsort_wsp.cpp`.
+To achieve this, we make the following three changes to our code.

 1. Include the Cilkscale API header file.
 E.g., after line 4 in `qsort.cpp`: